akkaweb/AKKA-CakePHP-Mailchimp-Plugin/README.md

 This plugin works with CakePHP 2.x, Mailchimp API 2.x and it also takes advantage of Bootstrap 3.0.

+To see a demo of this plugin in action, simply visit `http://www.akkaweb.com` and on the header section you will see the newsletter form.

 ## Setup

 1. Download Plugin from this page